interactive-fiction-class/interactive-fiction-class.github.io/homeworks/commonsense-reasoning/commonsense-reasoning.md

   - A sentiment-based classifier
   - A neural network trained only on the train set, as well as 2 variants.
   - A neural network trained in a supervised way on the validation set, as well as 2 variants.
 * Descriptions of your approaches for each of the above methods/variants.
-Try to make your descriptions be detailed enough that another student could reimplement your approach from them.
+Try to make your descriptions detailed enough that another student could reimplement your approach from them.
 * An error analysis:
   - Find a couple examples your sentiment classifier gets wrong and discuss them.
   - Are there any examples that all of your classifiers get wrong?
 Whart do you notice about them?